spacekookie/website/content/blog/xxx_git_mail.md

 One neat thing that many people also don't know about are cover letters.
 Sometimes a set of changes is so large and requires some preface to make sense, it's a good idea to write an introduction for someone to read first.
-This is essentially what GitHub pull-request descriptions were derived from.
+This is what GitHub pull-request descriptions were derived from.

 To generate a cover letter you need to create your patches in two
 stages: